Robina: Gold Coast City’s centre of growth

 “The key is to have balanced investment for sustained growth.
 One goes hand in hand with the other, and by offering opportunities across the board, you create an environment that is appealing to more people,” she said.

 “Robina ticks all the boxes with ongoing upgrades to Robina Town Centre, the most recent being a $480 million investment, new $50 million Acuity Business Park and planned $100 million upgrade to Bond University.

 “The evolution of Robina is also inspired by ‘legacy’ projects like the $15 million Robina City Parklands, which will become a new destination in its own right and provide an uplift to local property values, which are often bolstered by proximity to open green space.”

 Master developer Robina Group continuing to contribute to local momentum

-Robina Group is developing the masterplanned $170 million Vue Terrace Homes community, which overlooks Robina City Parklands and is the only terrace home project underway in Robina and one of only a few across Gold Coast City.
+Robina Group recently completed the masterplanned $170 million Vue Terrace Homes community, which overlooks Robina City Parklands and is the only new terrace home project in Robina and one of only a few across Gold Coast City.

 Robina Group CEO Hylton Slater said enquiry had been strong, particularly since the announcement of the Robina City Parklands transformation which will incorporate over 20 hectares of public greenspace and amenity.

 “Buyers are drawn to the idea of having an expansive ‘backyard’ at their doorstep that they don’t need to maintain, along with the privacy and serene outlook it offers,” he said.